Updated April 2022

 In the Orthodox tradition, we celebrate the raising of Lazarus on the Saturday before Palm Sunday.
 In raising Lazarus, Christ demonstrated his power over death and confirmed the universal resurrection of all humanity.

 In many places, people make small sweet breads called Lazarakia on Lazarus Saturday.
 The breads are shaped like a man wrapped in a shroud, to remind us of Lazarus in the tomb.
 Here’s a Lazarakia recipe you could try.
+And here’s a recipe that uses refrigerated crescent roll dough from the grocery store.
+(The folks who made that recipe think it’s a Halloween mummy.
+We know better.)

 In other places, Lazarus Saturday is the day to plant flowers.
 And early spring is the best time to plant flowering trees and shrubs.
 You could plant something this year that would give you flowers for Pascha next year.
 Dogwoods are associated with our Lord’s death and resurrection, so that would be a good choice.
 Or daphne or lilacs for their beauty and fragrance.